williamyeny/williamyeny.github.io/content/2025-08-23-hermite-curves/index.md

 \end{aligned}
 {% end %}

-Now, we can do the same thing as we did with the points, plugging in 0 and 1 to find the start and end slopes.
+Now we can do the same thing as we did with the points, plugging in 0 and 1 to find the start and end slopes.

 {% katex(block=true) %}
 \begin{aligned}